bjatkin/yok/README.md

 Additionally, many of the existing features are subject to change.

 ## TODO
-The following tasks should be completed in the near future:
+The following tasks are still in progress:
+- [ ] Add types to identifyers in the validation phase
 - [ ] Add support for string computation (+).
 - [ ] Add support for binary expressions (== != > >= < <= && ||)

-The following tasks are still in progress:
 - [ ] Design a sutable error package.
     - [ ] How should internal complier errors be handled.
     - [ ] How should user facing errors be displayed (hoping to borrow from rust for this).